 Pirates Beach is a beach that never goes to sleep.
 It’s a 24/7 active beach.
 There are night clubs and vendors who stay operational till morning.
 You can come to relax or party by the beach until very late at night or early morning.

-Pirates beach is part of the larger Bamburi beach set aside as public beach.
-It borders Bamburi Beach at the south and Nyali Beach to the north.
+Pirates Beach borders Bamburi Beach to the south and Nyali Beach to the north.